Designer interview with

 Iris: 'The biggest stumbling block in the design was the production price (and thus the selling price).
 To limit that, we now put a little extra love into the closet.
 For example, we drill the holes ourselves; Ruben has made a mold for this.
 We can do this because we're not dealing with large numbers.
 If we were to sell a large number of cabinets every month, we would be forced to find another solution, and that would be a new challenge!'

-"The essence of product design is that something works in every way and you want to keep looking at it."
+“The essence of product design is that something works in every way and that you want to keep looking at it.”

 Studio Thier & van Daalen

-I think that is also the essence of product design; that something works in every way and that you want to keep looking at it.
+I think that is also the essence of product design; that something works in every way and that you want to keep looking at it.’

 Arjan & Anieke: 'Which education did you follow and what did you really remember from it?